thatbeautifuldream/dev/lecture-017/README.md

 - map() `does not tamper the original array`
 - map() `returns a new array`

-> Quick Task : Use map() to create a new array of strings of the names
+> :boom: Quick Task : Use map() to create a new array of strings of the names

 ```js
 let names = ["John", "Mary", "Mike", "Suzy"];